mattermost/mattermost-developer-documentation/site/content/extend/plugins/community-plugin-marketplace.md

     * Configuration steps
     * Usage
     * Link or email address for help/support
 2. The `plugin.json` file should include formatting consistent with the System Console UI.
-For assistance with this, you can visit the [Documentation channel](https://community.mattermost.com/core/channels/documentation) for assistance.
+You can join the [Documentation channel](https://community.mattermost.com/core/channels/documentation) for assistance.

 Please note that Mattermost reserves the right to reject any plugin submission from the Marketplace.